🧡 Skip to main content🔍 Skip to search

 Multi-trigger note

-You can always use the built-in multi-triggering feature that enables you effortlessly access variables from multiple Triggers of the same kind with a single variable.
+You can always use the built-in multi-triggering feature that enables you to effortlessly access variables from multiple Triggers of the same kind with a single variable.

 By this point, Text to Write input contains already five parameters.
-As explained, only three of them will be used upon each Task execution.
-Input an enter character (line break) at the end of the line.
+As explained, only three of them will be used during each Task execution.
+Input an Enter character (line break) at the end of the line.
 Each time the Task will be executed, it will add a new line to the user login history file (instead of adding more data at the end of the previous line).

-Since we need to gather all user logon & logoff data and keep it at least until sending it over email, it is necessary to specify that new data will be appended at the end of file instead of overwriting the previous contents.
+Since we need to gather all user logon & logoff data and keep it at least until sending it over email, it is necessary to specify that new data will be appended at the end of the file instead of overwriting the previous contents.
 Set this in the Options tab of Write to File Action.
 The Action has been configured.
 Click OK to save its parameters and return to the Task Wizard.

 Run As